jkefeli/BE_BERT/README.md

 # BE_BERT

-Predicting dysplasia for Barrett's esophagus.
+Predicting dysplasia for Barrett's esophagus pathology reports.